gmacario/depthai-docs-website/source/pages/faq.rst

 - On-Device Python Scripting Support, `here <https://docs.luxonis.com/projects/api/en/latest/components/nodes/script/>`__
 - Feature Tracking ( `here <https://docs.luxonis.com/projects/api/en/latest/components/nodes/feature_tracker/>`__, `video <https://www.youtube.com/watch?v=0WonOa0xmDY>`__)

-The above features are available in the Luxonis Pipeline Builder Gen2 which is now the main API for DepthAI.
-The Gen1 API is still supported, and can be accessed via the version switcher at the bottom left of this page.
-See below for in-progress additional functionality/flexibility which will be added as modular nodes to the Luxonis pipeline builder for DepthAI.
+The above features are available in the DepthAI Pipeline Builder which is now the main API for DepthAI.
+See below for in-progress additional functionality/flexibility which will be added as modular nodes to the pipeline builder.

 On our Roadmap (Most are in development/integration)
 ****************************************************